Toward a Unified Metaphysical Understanding: Invitation to a Conversation

 Pitfalls to Avoid

-Due to the malignant cynicism, there is an inherent inability for people to come together in meaningful ways, which makes us all victims of the propaganda war being waged against our minds.
-If we are to self-organise in effective ways we need to understand the situation.
-Below I paraphrase remarks from the book The Five Dysfunctions of a Team to illustrate some of the pitfalls that we must watch out for:
+If we are to communicate in effective ways we need to understand the situation.
+Below I paraphrase remarks from the book The Five Dysfunctions of a Team to illustrate some of the pitfalls to watch out for.
+They are conjectured to be the fundamental causes of organizational politics and team failure.
+The five primary dysfunctions are:

 (1)Absence of Trust: which stems from people's unwillingness to be vulnerable within the conversation.
 People who are not genuinely open with one another about their mistakes and weaknesses make it impossible to build a foundation for trust.